Chicagoans prepare to elect police district council members for the first time

 “We were the brunt of a lot of shootings here in our neighborhood from external people coming into our neighborhood, terrorizing the residents and that includes all income,” Seigneur said.
 “It would be my hope that the three individuals that are elected are incredibly diverse and viewpoint diverse and backgrounds and experiences as also, and also geographically diverse across the district.”

-Brad Kessler, 39, an attorney in Lincoln Park who co-runs an education company, said he joined the Lincoln Park High School’s Local School Council and saw firsthand the difficulties that face children.
+Brad Kessler, 39, an attorney in Lincoln Park who co-runs an education company, said he joined the Lincoln Park High School Local School Council and saw firsthand the difficulties that face children.

 “I do see that a lot of the crime issues we have in Chicago are issues we have in and around our city’s children, and how we’re either supporting them or failing them,” Kessler said.